Prediction of Multiscale Features Using Deep Learning-based Preconditioner-Solver Architecture for Darcy Equation in

-Deep learning techniques have superior performance in constructing PDEs and basis function learners.
-A conventional convolutional neural network (CNN) consists of input, convolutional, pooling, fully connected, and output layers.
-The more complex the model has a larger order of parameters, which will put a certain demand on the computation and hardware.
-Compared with AlexNet (\citeauthor{krizhevsky2012imagenet},\citeyear{krizhevsky2012imagenet}) and VGGNet (\citeauthor{simonyan2014very},\citeyear{simonyan2014very}), our multi-scale neural operater learner constructed in this study uses fewer layers, has less complexity, and can obtain ideal learning results in a lower training time.
+Deep learning techniques have superior performance in constructing PDEs and basis functions solvers.
+A conventional CNN consists of input, convolution, pooling, fully connected (FC), and output layers.
+The more complex the model has a larger order of parameters, which will put a certain demand on the computational resource and hardware.
+Compared to traditional networks used in image recognition, like AlexNet \cite{krizhevsky2012imagenet} and VGGNet \cite{simonyan2014very}, our multiscale neural operator constructed in this study uses fewer layers, has less complexity, and can obtain ideal results with lower time costs.

-Although the basis function we generated is defined on the coarse grid system, the fine grid system can still contain certain information.
-For this purpose, we employed convolutional filters at two different scales for information learning.
-Considering that a single-path neural network structure may alter feature scales, using convolutional kernels of two different scales within a single path could lead to the loss of some information.Hence, we have constructed a dual-path multi-scale convolutional neural operator architecture.
+Although the basis functions we compute are defined on the coarse-grid system, the fine-grid system can still contain certain information.
+For this purpose, we employ convolution filters at two different scales for information learning.
+Considering that a single-path neural network structure may alter feature scales, using convolution kernels of two different scales within a single path could lead to the loss of some information.
+Hence, we have constructed a dual-path multiscale CNN architecture.

-In this design, the output of the preconditioner is respectively passed through a large-scale net ($3 \times 3$) and a small-scale net ($1 \times 1$), followed by feature fusion of the outputs from both paths, enabling multi-scale learning and hierarchical pattern learning.
-Since the size of filter used by small-scale CNN is $1 \times 1$, this path dose not change the specification and numerical results of data, then it can be regarded as a channel expansions operation of the initial information.
-This approach is pretty similar to the feature combination in FNO above and the physical information in Physical-informed Neural Networks (PINNs)(\citeauthor{raissi2019physics},\cite{raissi2019physics}), which enables maximum learning of the feature information contained in the multi-scale system.
+In this design, the output of the preconditioner is respectively passed through a large-scale net ($3 \times 3$) and a small-scale net ($1 \times 1)$, followed by feature fusion of the outputs from both paths, enabling multiscale learning and hierarchical pattern learning.
+Since the size of filter used by small-scale CNN is $1 \times 1$, this path does not change the specification and numerical results of data, then it can be regarded as a channel expansion operation of the initial information.
+This approach is pretty similar to the feature combination in FNO above, which enables maximum learning of the feature information constrained in the multiscale system.

-In both the coarse grid path and fine grid path, the data output from the preprocessor is processed through a series of convolutional layers.
-A nonlinear mapping is performed in each convolutional layer:
+In both the coarse and fine grid paths, the data output from the preconditioner is processed through a series of convolution layers.
+A nonlinear mapping is performed in each convolution layer: